emoacht/Wifinian/README.md

 ## Remarks

- - To rename a wireless profile, press and hold the name.
+ - To rename a wireless profile, press and hold its name.
- - Rescan of wireless networks by OS itself is triggered by some actions and if no such actions take place, it seems to be performed once per one minute.
+ - Rescan of wireless networks by OS itself is triggered by some actions and if no such actions take place, seems to be performed once per one minute.
- - Automatic connection by Engage function targets only wireless profiles whose automatic switch are enabled.
-If a profile whose automatic switch is not enabled has been connected, automatic connection will not be executed.
+ - Automatic connection by Engage function applies only to wireless profiles whose automatic switch are enabled.
+If a profile whose automatic switch is not enabled has been already connected, automatic connection will not be executed.
  - When you connect to a wireless network by OS's wireless menu, the order of wireless profiles may be automatically changed.
- - Each wireless profile is associated with a specific wireless adapter and if the adapter is removed, such profile will not be shown.
+ - A wireless profile is associated with a specific wireless adapter and if the adapter is not in place, such profile will not be shown.

 ## History